UtrechtUniversity/yoda/docs/design/overview/data-requests.md

 ### Submission of data requests
-To allow anyone, including newly registered Yoda users, to submit a data request, a public iRODS collection (named, for example, "datarequests") must be created.
+To allow anyone, including newly registered Yoda users, to submit a data request, a public iRODS collection named "datarequests-research" must be created.
 When a data request is submitted through a web form by a researcher, a subcollection is created which will act as a folder for all files related to the research proposal.
 The data request and research proposal is then saved to this